psanxiao/psanxiao.github.com/activity.md

 ***

 ###\_professional activity
-Here you can find some of the projects in which I have participated as part of my professional activity:
+Here you can find some of the projects in which I have participated as part of my professional activity at [CartoLab](http://cartolab.udc.es) and [iCarto](http://icarto.es):

 * ####OCFLOSS
     Free Software Coordination Office at [AMTEGA](http://amtega.xunta.es) (Xunta de Galicia)